jadenlin0106/notebooks/tensorflow/object-detection/getting_started.md

    $ ./run_jupyter.sh
    ```

-   Open your browser access [You host IP:49152], put the token shows on terminal.
+   Open your browser and access `[You host IP]:49152`, use the token which shows on terminal for this page.
+(Notice that host's 49152 port => container's 8888 port)

    Get in /models/research/object_detection/, click `object_detection_tutorial.ipynb` to run.